 You were just in an accident, which means your body has initiated the fight-or-flight response.
 This response includes releasing endorphins and adrenaline.
-As part of your body’s most primal instinct, you may not even notice that you were injured, you may feel emotional, and even confused.
+As part of your body’s most primal instinct, you may not even notice that you were injured; you may feel emotional and confused.

-No one goes through life planning what they would do in an accident, but when it happens, it is imperative you act appropriately.
+No one goes through life planning what they would do in an accident, but when it happens, you must act appropriately.
 What you do from here on out can affect not only insurance claims but your physical health and liability claims placed against you later.

-- Check on Everyone Involved: If you can move, check on everyone in your vehicle as well as the other vehicle(s) involved.
+- Check on Everyone Involved: If you can move, check on everyone in your vehicle and the other vehicle(s) involved.
 You may not be injured, but the person you hit could have a different experience.

 - Call 911: If you see serious injuries, call 911 immediately.
 Do not try to move the person.

-- Do Not Admit Fault: Now is not the time to assess fault or even engage in an argument with the other motorist about who is at fault.
+- Do Not Admit Fault: Now is not the time to assess fault or even argue with the other motorist about who is at fault.
 Also, avoid innocent comments that may harm you later, such as “I was in a rush this morning and was not paying attention.”
-Even saying “I’m sorry,” can be misconstrued in the heat of the moment.
-Even if you think you are at-fault, leave it to the police department to investigate.
+Even saying “I’m sorry” can be misconstrued in the heat of the moment.
+Even if you are at fault, leave it to the police department to investigate.

 - Leave the Scene as it Was: No one should move vehicles unless necessary.
 If you are on the expressway or a busy road, you can pull off to the side of the road if your car is still drivable.
 Sometimes, however, a car is not drivable after an accident, and it is okay to keep it there.